antonyalexos/cs232-Computer-and-Communication-Networks/notes.md

 When a router receives a route advertisement, it uses its **import policy** to decide whether to accept or filter the route and whether to set certain attributes such as the router preference metrics.

 #### BGP Route Selection
 The input of the selection is the set of all routes that have been learned and accepted by the router.
-If two or more routes exist for the same prefix, elimination rules are applied until only one remains.
+If two or more routes exist for the same prefix, elimination rules are applied until only one remains:

+- Routes are assigned a local preference value as one of their attributes.
+The routes with the highest local preference values are selected.

+- From the remaining routes the route with the shortest AS-PATH is selected.

+- From the remaining routes the route with the closests NEXT-HOP router is selected.
+Closest means the router for which the cost of teh least-cost path is the smallest.

+- If more than one route still remains, the router uses BGP identifiers to select the route.

+#### Routing Policy
+All traffic entering a stub network must be destined for that network and all the traffic leaving a stub network must have originated in that network.
+**Why are different inter-AS and intra-AS routing protocols used.** To answer this let's check the differences between the goals of routing within an AS and among ASs:

+- **Policy**.
+Among ASs policy issues dominate.
+Traffic originating in a specific AS may not be able to pass through another specific AS.
+Similarly a given AS may want to control what transit trafic it carries between other ASs.
+Within an AS everything is under the same administrative control and thus policy issues play a much less important role in choosing routes within the AS.

+- **Scale**.
+Within an AS scalability is less of a concern.
+If a single administrative domain becomes too large, it is always possible to divide it into two Ass and perform inter-AS routing between the two new ASs.

+- **Performance**.
+Because inter-AS routing is so policy oriented, the quality of the routes used is often of secondary concern.
+Among ASs there is not even the notion of cost.

+## 4.7 Broadcast and Multicast Routing

 # Chapter 8: Security in Computer Networks